boga-venu-dev/Whatsapp-api-client/README.md

-# WhatsApp Notification App for Shopify
+# Whatsapp-api-client for Shopify

 This application integrates with Shopify to send WhatsApp notifications for various events such as order confirmations, abandoned carts, and delivery updates.
-It's designed to run alongside an existing order tracking application.

 ## Features